-My profession is mechanical clock repair, in Austin since 1990.
-In addition to local repairs, I also receive clocks from all over the United States via UPS or the Postal Service.
-If you have a clock that needs service, please call me at (512) 836-8434 before you bring or mail your clock.
+My profession is mechanical clock repair, in Texas since 1990.
+In addition to local repairs, I receive clocks from all over the United States via UPS or the Postal Service.
+If you have a clock that needs service, please call me at (979) 704-1113 before you bring or mail your clock.
+No house calls.
 Visit my Clock Repair pages to see examples of the work I do before you decide.
-No battery-operated clocks nor cuckoos.
-My business is listed in the Yellow Pages under Clock Repair as abbeyclock.com: Mark Headrick, 6101 Cary Dr., Austin, Texas 78757.
+No battery-operated clocks, electric, nor cuckoo clocks.
+My business is listed on the internet under Clock Repair as abbeyclock.com: Mark Headrick, 8709 Greenleaf Dr., College Station, Texas 77845, about a hundred miles NNW of Houston.
 I am available by appointment only.

 Click here if you are looking for a part for your clock.